Weak units, universal cells, and coherence via universality for bicategories: Weak units and universal 1-cells

 \begin{remark} A \emph{quasigroup}, in the equational formulation \cite[Section 1.2]{smith2006introduction}, is a set $Q$ together with three binary operations $\;\cdot\;, \diagup, \diagdown$ satisfying the axioms

-The isomorphisms enforced by tensor divisibility, in a unital regular poly-bicategory, can be seen as a categorified version of these equations. \end{remark}
+The isomorphisms enforced by tensor universality, in a unital regular poly-bicategory, can be seen as a categorified version of these equations, with $\otimes$ corresponding to $\cdot$, $\multimap$ to $\diagdown$, and $\multimapinv$ to $\diagup$. \end{remark}

-An important property of tensor divisible 1-cells in a unital regular poly-bicategory is that they satisfy a ``two-out-of-three'' property --- a common requirement for classes of weak equivalences --- in the following sense.
+An important property of tensor universal 1-cells in a unital regular poly-bicategory is that they satisfy a ``two-out-of-three'' property --- a common requirement for classes of weak equivalences --- in the following sense.

 \begin{thm} Let $e: x \to x'$, $e': x' \to x''$, $e'': x \to x''$ be 1-cells in a unital regular poly-bicategory $X$, and suppose that